 This is my new favourite winter salad.
 Cavolo nero (black kale), has an amazing depth of flavour and is surprisingly savoury, especially when roasted until crisp.
 Its bubble-like texture is beautiful, too, and makes for an eye-catching plate of food.

-I’ve boosted the cavolo’s natural savouriness by pairing it with Parmesan cheese, one of the world’s most famous sources of umami.
+I've boosted the cavolo's natural savouriness by pairing it with Parmesan cheese, one of the world's most famous sources of umami.
 The fact that they are two classic Italian ingredients makes this dish all the more satisfying.
-The cavolo nero is prepared in 3 different ways; steamed, finely chopped raw and roasted, so that the full range of flavour is maximised from this amazing vegetable.
-A selection of nuts adds to the savouriness and brings some extra texture.
-To counter the bold flavours and ensure that things don’t get too rich, I’ve added some finely sliced celery and a fresh tarragon vinegar dressing.
+The cavolo nero is prepared in 3 different ways; steamed, finely chopped raw and roasted.
+The full range of flavour is maximised from this amazing vegetable.
+A selection of nuts adds to the savouriness and adds some extra texture.
+To counter the bold flavours and ensure that things don't get too rich, I've added some finely sliced celery and a fresh tarragon vinegar dressing.

-- 1 clove of garlic, peeled and finely sliced
+- 1 clove garlic, peeled and finely sliced

 - 1 handful pine nuts